 Our example involves a join between the two tables shown below.
 Certain facts are already established about these tables:

-1. Table 1 contains no row with ‘A’ in the join column.
-Furthermore, it’s ensured that there will never be value ‘A’ added to this column
+- Table 1 contains no rows with ‘A’ in the join column.
+Furthermore, it’s ensured that the value ‘A’ will never be added to this column.

-2. The join column of Table 2 contains many rows with the value ‘A’.
-It’s skewed (our example tables only include a few rows, but that’s enough to get the idea)
+- The join column of Table 2 contains many rows with the value ‘A’.
+It’s skewed (our example tables only include a few rows, but that’s enough to get the idea).

-3. Both tables are evenly distributed across all AMPs on their primary index column (called “primary key” in our example)
+- Both tables are evenly distributed across all AMPs on their primary index column (called “primary key” in our example).

-4. There exists a range of join column values which never is available in the regular data of Table 2 (we will explain later why this is a must)
+- There exists a range of join column values that are never present in the regular data of Table 2 (we will explain later why this is a requirement).

-The aforementioned facts are necessary for our testing framework to operate.
+The above facts are necessary for our testing framework to operate.

-The informed reader understands Teradata’s architecture and identifies that all rows containing ‘A’ in the join column will be relocated to a single AMP, which will cause table 2’s spool to be imbalanced.
-Conversely, the redistribution of table 1 should yield an evenly dispersed spool.
-When joining, the AMP retaining table 2’s rows with ‘A’ will bear a greater workload than the other AMPs.
+The informed reader understands Teradata’s architecture and will recognize that all rows containing ‘A’ in the join column will be relocated to a single AMP, causing Table 2’s spool to be imbalanced.
+Conversely, the redistribution of Table 1 should yield an evenly distributed spool.
+When joining, the AMP holding Table 2’s rows with ‘A’ will bear a greater workload than the other AMPs.

-We can employ the RANDOM() function to prevent skewing in this scenario.
+We can use the RANDOM() function to prevent skewing in this scenario.

-We can easily replace ‘A’ in table 2 with a range of values unavailable as regular data (see requirement four above).
-Here comes the RANDOM() function into play.
+We can easily replace ‘A’ in Table 2 with a range of values unavailable as regular data (see requirement four above).
+This is where the RANDOM() function comes into play.

-We can generate a range of values, such as TRIM(CAST(RANDOM(1,100) AS VARCHAR(3))), which are replacing the ‘A’ values of Table 2.
-As these values are non-existent in regular data, this will not have any impact on the result set:
+We can generate a range of values, such as TRIM(CAST(RANDOM(1,100) AS VARCHAR(3))), which replace the ‘A’ values of Table 2.
+As these values are non-existent in regular data, this will not affect the result set:

 CREATE VOLATILE TABLE NOT_SKEWING_TABLE2